cloudtty/cloudtty/docs/keps/local-cluster-generate-kubeconfig.md

 ## Motivation

-If we want to create a cloud shell for cluster that the `cloudshell-operator` is depoly on it. this is what we called local cluster. it's not friendly for users to generate kubeconfig and mount to pod of cloudshell manually. all of actions can be done by `cloudshell-operator` for users.
+If we want to create a cloud shell for cluster that the `cloudshell-operator` is depoly on it. this is what we called local cluster. it's not friendly for users to generate kubeconfig and mount to pod of cloudshell manually. all actions can be done by `cloudshell-operator` for users.

 ### Goals